Open-Hexagon/oh3/asset_system/README.md

 print(mytable.number) -- 20
 ```

+### Listening to table content changes

+While listening to asset reloads generally is possible as shown previously.
+Sometimes you may want to listen to just sub table changes.
+This can be achieved by passing the sub table reference to `assets.mirror_client.listen` instead of the mirror key.
+(Note that the same api still applies: Only one callback is allowed per asset/sub table and it can be set to nil to remove it)

 ## Unloading
 An asset can be unloaded using the `index.unload` function that takes either its internal id or mirror key.
 This will also mirror the asset to be nil again in all threads if the asset is mirrored.